bhk/scam/reference.md

     (apply nth [3 "a b c d"])    ;; --> c

-### `*file*`
+### `at-exit`

-[Manifest global]

-This symbol evaluates to the file currently being loaded via `require`.
-This is evaluated at run-time, not compile-time, so it does not necessarily return the name of the file in which it appears.
+[Function]

+    (at-exit FUNC)

+Add FUNC to a list of functions that will be run when the program exits.
+Functions will be run in the reverse of the order that they were registered.

 ### Built-Ins